electronics-and-drives/bondtools/README.md

 ## Usage

-A bondwire can be defined by placing two labels with same name in the VLE (Virtuoso Layout Editor).
+A bondwire can be defined by placing two labels with same name in the VLS (Virtuoso Layout Suite).
 The first label must be placed on the bondpad and the second label must be placed on the leadframe.